TeamAPS404/PDF_Parser/README.md

 This is a project made for Codefiesta.
 It is a PDF parser that can be used to parse pdf files such as FIR reports and converts it into a JSON format.

 ## Installation
-To run this on your local system,you should have python and VS code installed.
+To run this on your local system, you should have python and VS code installed.
 Afterwards, you need to install a python library known as PyMuPDF.
 With this library, we can access pdf files.
 Open your command window and type the following command.

 ```bash
 pip install pymupdf